Renthiel/pdsnd_github/README.md

 US Bikeshare Data

 ### Description
-This project allows users to explore US Bikeshare data from three major cities in the United States
+This project allows users to explore US Bike share data from three major cities in the United States

 ### Files used
 bikeshare.py